Addiction - when you just can't stop

 When someone first starts to use drugs, it is called substance abuse.
-We say someone is addicted to drugs when they have no control over whether they use the drug or not.
+We say someone is addicted to drugs when they have no control over whether they want to use the drug or not.
 That person feels that they HAVE to have that drug.

 But people can be addicted to a whole variety of things which are not usually labelled as 'drugs'.

 There are two types of addiction.

 1 Physical addiction is when a person's body becomes dependent on something.